PNNL-Comp-Mass-Spec/Validate-Fasta-File/bin/Readme.txt

 the /R switch, then proteins with duplicate names (but differing sequences) will be renamed to assign a unique name to each protein.
-Additionally, if you use the /D switch, then proteins with duplicate sequences will be consolidated to keep just one copy of each protein (and this the protein description for this master copy will include the protein names of all of the duplciate proteins).
+Additionally, if you use the /D switch, then proteins with duplicate sequences will be consolidated to keep just one copy of each protein (and the protein description for this master copy will include the protein names of all of the duplicate proteins).
 When looking for duplicate proteins, you can use the /L switch to ignore I/L differences. in protein sequences

 You can provide an XML parameter file to the program using the /P switch.